lgmorand/training-aks-lab2/_entries/01-01 prerequisites.md

 ### Tools

-This course is entirely explained from a Linux environment (on Windows, a quick win can be to [go with the Windows Linux Subsystem](https://learn.microsoft.com/en-us/windows/wsl/install) or [Git BASH](https://gitforwindows.org)).
+This course is entirely explained from a Linux environment (on Windows, a quick win can be to [go with the Windows Linux Subsystem](https://learn.microsoft.com/en-us/windows/wsl/install)).

 You can use [the Azure Cloud Shell service](https://shell.azure.com) once you log in with an Azure subscription.
 The Azure Cloud Shell has the Azure CLI pre-installed and configured to connect to your Azure subscription, as well as [kubectl](https://github.com/kubernetes/kubectl).